 The L.A.
 County board of supervisors passed a resolution asking that autopsies be performed on the babies’ bodies to see if any laws had been violated.
 For example, were any babies plunged into formaldehyde alive?
 To answer such a question, a pathologist needed to perform autopsies to examine the lungs for oxygen residue.

-(Behind the scenes the feminists, including attorneys Carol Downer and Gloria Allred, were trying to have these babies classified as medical waste and incinerated.)
+(Behind the scenes feminists, including attorneys Carol Downer and Gloria Allred, were trying to have the babies classified as medical waste and incinerated.)

 Noguchi had a taste for publicity; he held news conferences and claimed to be a pioneer in solving crimes.
 He performed or supervised autopsies on Marilyn Monroe, Janis Joplin, Robert Kennedy, and in 1981 was involved in the investigations of the deaths of William Holden – found in a hotel with a head wound – and Natalie Wood – who drowned in a Catalina yachting accident.

 Noguchi was forced to step down from his office in 1982, and in 1983 he published a best-selling memoir, Coroner.

 Confronted with the bodies from the Weisberg case in early 1982, he was not happy with the board of supervisors resolution but reluctantly complied, according to a witness at the time.
 According to the witness, the medical section of the coroner’s office was chaotic.
 “There were bodies, flies everywhere, in contrast to Noguchi’s own lavishly furnished office which had a huge desk, a couch, a console, and chairs.”